codeforamerica/chime/jekyll/README.md

 Jekyll Install
 =============

 This is our installation of jekyll, which we use to preview and render pages.
 Eventually this should happen automatically, but for now there's a manual process to get it set up for development.
+This assumes rbenv for managing ruby versions, but if you already have rvm, go ahead and keep using that.
+(You can't use both; they conflict.)

 It goes something like this:

 * Install rbenv
   + Ubuntu: `apt-get install rbenv`